Westron

-Westron (called Adûni in Westron, or Sôval Phârë meaning "Common Speech" in Westron) is the constructed language that was supposedly the Common Speech used in J. R. R. Tolkien's world of Middle-earth in the Third Age, at the time of The Lord of the Rings.
+Westron (called Adûni in Westron, or Sôval Phârë, meaning "Common Speech") is the constructed language that was supposedly the Common Speech used in J. R. R. Tolkien's world of Middle-earth in the Third Age, at the time of The Lord of the Rings.
 It ostensibly developed from Adûnaic, the ancient language of Númenor.
 In practice in the novel, Westron is nearly always represented by modern English, in a process of pseudo-translation which also sees Rohirric represented by Old English.
 That process allowed Tolkien not to develop Westron or Rohirric in any detail.
 In the Appendices of the novel, Tolkien gives some examples of Westron words.

 Context

 From his schooldays, J. R. R. Tolkien was, in the words of his biographer John Garth, "effusive about philology"; his schoolfriend Rob Gilson called him "quite a great authority on etymology".
 Tolkien was a professional philologist, a scholar of comparative and historical linguistics.
 He was especially familiar with Old English and related languages.
 He remarked to the poet and The New York Times book reviewer Harvey Breit that "I am a philologist and all my work is philological"; he explained to his American publisher Houghton Mifflin that this was meant to imply that his work was "all of a piece, and fundamentally linguistic in inspiration. ...
 The invention of languages is the foundation.
 The 'stories' were made rather to provide a world for the languages than the reverse.
 To me a name comes first and the story follows."

 Tolkien created a large family of Elvish languages, the best-known and most developed being Quenya and Sindarin.
 In addition, he sketched in the Mannish languages of Westron's precursor, Adûnaic, and Rohirric; the Dwarvish language of Khuzdul; the Entish language; and the Black Speech of the Orcs.
+According to Tom Shippey, Tolkien invented parts of Middle-earth to resolve the linguistic puzzle he had accidentally created by using three different pseudo-translated European languages for those of peoples in his legendarium.